-So, it’s best to visually inspect inside the hose after a deep clean.
+So, it’s best to visually inspect the inside of the hose after a deep clean.
 This way, you can check for any obvious clogs that will affect the performance of the vacuum during your next use.

 Signs Your Vacuum Hose Is Clogged

 Most of the time, it’s going to be obvious that your vacuum hose is clogged.
-There will be a loss of suction and you’ll have trouble picking up dirt and debris.
+There will be a loss of suction, and you’ll have trouble picking up dirt and debris.
 Also, look for your vacuum blowing out dust or making a strange noise when you use it.

 Thankfully, all of these problems don’t necessarily mean your vacuum hose has to be replaced.
-This is only necessary if there’s a hole or rip causing an air leak.
+This is only necessary if a hole or rip is causing an air leak.
 It likely just needs a good scrubbing.

 How to Clean a Vacuum Hose

 Now you know there’s an issue, you need to know how to clean a vacuum hose properly.
 Let’s go through the six steps.

 To begin cleaning, the first step is to detach the hose from the vacuum.
 How you do this will vary depending on the brand and model.
 Usually, it will involve twisting out the hose or pressing a button.

 The most important thing is to avoid using excessive force.
 It’s not designed to be difficult — if it doesn’t feel right, there may be another way to detach it.
 If you’re unsure how to remove the hose, stop and check the user manual.

 For safety reasons, make sure your vacuum is not connected to a power outlet.
 This way, you’ll avoid electric shocks or your vacuum suddenly switching on when you’re trying to disconnect the hose.